-- There is no legislation which specifically refers to young carers.
-Guidance concerning 10.5 young carers has, however, been issued by the Department of Health and Social Services Inspectorate (SSI).
-The SSI guidance adopts a definition of a 'young carer' as 'a child or young person who is carrying out significant caring tasks and assuming a level of responsibility for another person, which would usually be taken by an adult'.
-Such duties as are owed to young carers by a social services authority are primarily contained in the Children Act 1989 as clarified by guidance issued by the Department of Health / Welsh Assembly. - 10.6 For a child to benefit from help under the Children Act 1989, it is necessary for him/her to come within the definition of a 'child in need' Under s17(10) Children Act 1989 a child is 'in need' if: - he is unlikely to achieve or maintain, or to have the opportunity of achieving or maintaining, a) a reasonable standard of health or development without the provision for him of services by a local authority ...; or - his health or development is likely to be significantly impaired, or further impaired, without b) the provision for him of such services; or www.wales.gov.uk/subichildren/content/framework-m/framework-m.pdf
+- 10.7 There is no legislation which specifically refers to young carers.
+Guidance concerning young carers has, however, been issued by the Department of Health276 and Social Services Inspectorate (SSI).277 The SSI guidance adopts a definition of a 'young carer' as 'a child or young person who is carrying out significant caring tasks and assuming a level of responsibility for another person, which would usually be taken by an adult'.
+Such duties as are owed to young carers by a social services authority are primarily contained in the Children Act 1989 as clarified by guidance issued by the Department of Health278 / Welsh Assembly279. - 10.8 For a child to benefit from help under the Children Act 1989, it is necessary for him/her to come within the definition of a 'child in need' Under s17(10) Children Act 1989 a child is 'in need' if: - a) he is unlikely to achieve or maintain, or to have the opportunity of achieving or maintaining, a reasonable standard of health or

-&lt;sup>242 Para 10 Combined Policy Guidance under the 2000 and 2004 Acts.
+275 Para 10 Combined Policy Guidance under the 2000 and 2004 Acts.

-&lt;sup>243 Department of Health, Social Services Inspectorate (1998a) Young Carers: Making a Start.
+276 Department of Health, Social Services Inspectorate (1998a) Young Carers: Making a Start.
 Department of Health, London.

-&lt;sup>244 Guidance letter 28.4.95; CI (95)12.
+277 Guidance letter 28.4.95; CI (95)12

-&lt;sup>245 Principally the Framework for the Assessment of Children in Need and their Families 2000, Stationery Office; accessible at www.dh.gov.uk/assetRoot/04/01/44/30/04014430.pdf and two volumes of guidance have been issued under the Children Act 1989 of relevance to young carers - Volume 2: Family Support and Volume 6: Children with Disabilities (both HMSO 1991).
+278 Principally the Framework for the Assessment of Children in Need and their Families 2000, Stationery Office; accessible at www.dh.gov.uk/assetRoot/04/01/44/30/04014430.pdf and two volumes of guidance have been issued under the Children Act 1989 of relevance to young carers - Volume 2: Family Support and Volume 6: Children with Disabilities (both HMSO 1991).